-Here's Everything You Need To Know About Little Mix, From Boyfriends To Being Feminists
+Who Are Little Mix?
+Age, names, boyfriends & net worth

 When are Little Mix going on tour?

-Little Mix have released their new tour dates travelling around the UK from June 2018, you can check out all their dates right here.
+Little Mix have released their new tour dates travelling around the UK from Autumn 2019!
+The ladies hit up nearly every UK city on their run.
+Tap here for ticket info.

 Who will be supporting Little Mix on tour?